traiz-dev/Annealing-Maze-Solver/README.md

 ## Game Environment Description:
 - The matrix represents a game board where each cell has specific characteristics.
-- '-1' represents a starting point.
+- '0' represents a starting point.
-- '0' represents a free path.
+- '1' represents a free path.
-- '1' represents an obstacle.
 - '2' represents a reward that multiplies points by 2.
 - '3' represents the finish line.
 - I assume that game environment (2D matrix) must be a square.